atancasis/DTOne-Crypt/README.md

 ## Performance

-Random byte generation on Linux might run slow over time unless [haveged(8)](https://linux.die.net/man/8/haveged) is running.
-In this scenario, the streaming facility of aes-gcm will be more memory efficient.
+Random byte generation on Linux might run slow over time unless [haveged(8)](http://man.he.net/man8/haveged) is running.
+In this scenario, the streaming facility of AES-GCM will be more memory efficient.

 # AUTHOR